Mon. Sept. 4 - Labor Day observed/no classes

 Thurs.
 Nov.
 9 - James Jones Symposium, featuring a screening of the film So Long Asleep: Waking the Ghosts of a War (2016) with director David Plath and student panels, 12:30-4:00 pm, Buzzard Auditorium.

 Thurs.
 Nov.
-9 - Nancy Hennings Memorial Poetry Reading, featuring John Palen, 6:00-7:30 pm, at Bob's Bookstore, 303 Lincoln Ave.
+9 - Nancy Hennings Memorial Poetry Reading, featuring John Palen, Clint Walker, and Ann Hart, 6:00-7:30 pm, at Bob's Bookstore, 303 Lincoln Ave.
 John Palen’s new poetry collection, Distant Music (Mayapple Press, 2017) evokes his lifelong bond with the American Midwest.
 Raised in small towns in southwestern Missouri, he earned degrees from Washington University in St. Louis and Michigan State University, and worked for 45 years as a journalist and journalism educator in Missouri, Illinois and Michigan.
 His poetry has appeared in literary magazines since the late 1960s, in Prairie Schooner, Kansas Quarterly, Passages North, Arcadia, Midwest Prairie Review, The MacGuffin, Bluestem and elsewhere.
 Mayapple Press brought out his Open Communion: New and Selected Poems in 2004.
 His work has appeared in anthologies from Wayne State University Press and Milkweed Editions.
 He lives and writes in retirement in Central Illinois, where he enjoys volunteer work as a certified Master Naturalist.
-Other readers will include a local writer from the Charleston/Mattoon community as well as a graduate student in creative writing from the English Department.
+John Palen will be joined by EIU alumnus, fiction writer Clint Walker, and current EIU graduate student and poet Ann Hart.

 Tues.
 Nov.
 14 - "On the Zong Slave Ship Massacre: A New Discovery in the British Library," a lecture by Dr. Michelle Faubert, Associate Professor of English at the University of Manitoba, 7:00 pm, Doudna Fine Arts Center Lecture Hall.
 This lecture is part of the English Research Seminar series, with funding generously provided by the Jack and Margaret Redden Fund for the Improvement of Undergraduate Instruction, the Phi Beta Kappa Association of East Central Illinois, and the EIU Humanities Center.